OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 testing process.
-For the hybrid neural network model as shown in the figure below, we calculate the loss value in forward function the gradient of each parameter in reverse calculation automatically, and use the optimizer to optimize the parameters until the number of iterations meets the preset value.
+For the hybrid neural network model as shown in the figure below, we calculate the loss value in forward function the gradient of each parameter in reverse calculation automatically, and use the optimizer to optimize the parameters until the number of iterations meets the preset value.If ``PREPROCESS`` is False，the code will skip the quantum data preprocessing.

 .. code-block::

+    PREPROCESS = True

     class MyDataset():
         def __init__(self, x_data, x_label):